Birthday Letter: Plot

-This series is set during the Korean Independence War in 1945 and celebrates the Chuseok Party.
+This series is set during the Korean Independence War in 1945, and celebrates the Chuseok Party.

-During the Japanese colonial rule era, Kim Moo-gil (Song Geon-hee) and Yeo Il-ae (Jo Soo-min) are childhood friends who each other's first love.
-Against their wills, both Moo-gil and Il-ae are forced to leave Hapcheon, South Korea and go to Hiroshima, Japan for conscription.
-In there, they are separated from each other and suffered an atomic bomb.
-Later, in 2019, they finally returned home alive and Moo-gil (now Jeon Moo-song) receive a birthday letter from his first love Il-ae (now Jung Young-sook).
+During the Japanese colonial rule era, Kim Moo-gil (Song Geon-hee) and Yeo Il-ae (Jo Soo-min) are childhood friends who are each other's first love.
+Against their will, they both have to leave Hapcheon, South Korea and go to Hiroshima, Japan for conscription.
+There they are separated from each other and suffer an atomic bombing.
+Later, in 2019, they finally return home alive, and Moo-gil, now Jeon Moo-song, receives a birthday letter from his first love Il-ae, now Jung Young-sook.